Michigan Tech MTRAC Innovation Hub awards more than $200,000 for applied advanced materials projects across the state.

 - Scalable Ultra-Thin Metal Based Transparent Conductors and Applications: A scalable and cost-effective approach to produce ultra-thin and smooth silver film that exhibits high flexibility, high optical transmission, high conductivity, high stability and low haze for optically transparent conductors required in optoelectronic devices.
 It addresses the needs of this large and growing market, including transparent conductive films for touch screens, flexible electronics and displays, electrochromic smart glass and windows, and electromagnetic interference shielding.
 Principal investigator: Jay Guo, professor, Department of Electrical Engineering and Computer Science, University of Michigan.

-“The MTRAC program is critically important to our commercialization program at Michigan Tech and at universities across the state,” said Jim Baker, Tech’s executive director of Innovation and Industry Engagement.
+“The MTRAC program is critically important to our commercialization program at Michigan Tech and at universities across the state,” said Jim Baker, Tech’s executive director of Innovation and Commercialization.
 “In addition to the funding that helps us reach milestones that are essential in moving technologies down the commercialization path, all projects receive valuable feedback and network connections from the external oversight committee members.
 Michigan Tech’s Advanced Materials MTRAC program has returned almost $14 for every $1 spent on projects funded to date.”

 In the five years that Tech has been participating in MTRAC, more than 50 new product proposals have been reviewed and $675,000 has been awarded.
 The projects have collectively brought in nearly $9 million in follow-on funding.